-VII.
-Recommendations
+6. Recommendations

 Returning to where we started, three objectives guide our proposals for further improving FOMC communications: simplifying public statements, clarifying how policy will react to changing conditions, and highlighting policy uncertainty and risks.
-To illustrate the application of these objections, and how they help further improve communications practices, we provide examples of a re-formulated postmeeting statement and a concise Report on Economic Projections; both refer to the FOMC's foundational statement on longer-run goals.
+To illustrate the application of these objections and how they help further improve communications practices, we provide examples of a re-formulated post-meeting statement and a concise Report on Economic Projections, both of which refer to the FOMC's foundational statement on longer-run goals.

-A. Simplifying the Post-Meeting Statement
+6.1 Simplifying the Post-Meeting Statement